ThisIsMikeyS/mission-planner-lite/MissionPlannerLite/README.md

 - 🧭 Add, view, and delete named waypoints with latitude and longitude
 - 📤 Export waypoint lists to `.json` format
+- 🗺️ View waypoints on an interactive OpenStreetMap map (opens in browser)
-- 🧼 Simple GUI with list interface using Python Tkinter
+- 🧼 Simple GUI using Python Tkinter
-- ✅ Includes unit tests for core logic
+- ✅ Includes unit tests for both waypoint logic and map rendering
-- 💡 Easy to extend for mapping or altitude/distance support
+- 💡 Easy to extend for mapping, routing, or altitude/distance support

 ---